 Espey is ISO 9001:2008 and AS9100:2009 certified.
-Our primary products are power supplies, power converters, filters, power transformers, magnetic components, power distribution equipment, ups systems, antennas and high power radar systems.
+Our primary products are power supplies, power converters, filters, power transformers, magnetic components, power distribution equipment, UPS systems, antennas and high power radar systems.
 The applications of these products include AC and DC locomotives, shipboard power, shipboard radar, airborne power, ground-based radar, and ground mobile power.
-The Company received AS9100:2009 certification, a quality management system specific to the aerospace industry, in fiscal 2014.
-Major aerospace manufacturers and suppliers worldwide require compliance to AS9100 as a condition of doing business with them.
-Obtaining certification will allow the Company to maintain current business and provides an opportunity to expand the Company's qualification to bid on more work in the aerospace industry.

 Espey services include design and development to specification, build to print, design services, design studies, environmental testing services, metal fabrication, painting services, and development of automatic testing equipment.
 Espey is vertically integrated, meaning that the Company produces individual components (including inductors), populates printed circuit boards, fabricates metalwork, paints, wires, qualifies, and fully tests items, mechanically, electrically and environmentally, in house.
-Portions of the manufacturing process are subcontracted to vendors from time to time.
+Portions of the manufacturing and testing process are subcontracted to vendors from time to time.

-In the fiscal years ended June 30, 2014 and 2013, the Company's total sales were \$27,136,919 and \$34,298,210, respectively.
-Sales to three customers accounted for 31%, 16% and 12% of total sales in 2014.
-Sales to three customers accounted for 33%, 18% and 12% of total sales in 2013.
+In fiscal years ended June 30, 2015 and 2014, the Company's total sales were \$26,831,705 and \$27,136,919, respectively.
+Sales to three domestic customers accounted for 36%, 15% and 10% of total sales in 2015.
+Sales to two domestic customers and one foreign customer (based in the United Kingdom) accounted for 31%, 16% and 12% of total sales in 2014.
 A loss of a significant customer would negatively impact the financial performance of the Company.

-Export sales in 2014 and 2013 were approximately \$3,030,000 and \$2,671,000, respectively.
-This increase is primarily due to the shipment of transmitter components to a specific customer.
+Export sales in 2015 and 2014 were approximately \$2,384,000 and \$3,030,000, respectively.
+This decrease is primarily due to the reduction in transmitter component and power supply shipments to specific customers.